“What Should I Wear to a Photoshoot?”

 In lieu of lots of flowing fabric, consider layering textures… This helps create max visual interest in images.
 Even if their is no pattern, texture and layers provide a great and easy way to bring depth to your photos.

 But!
-A lot of women aren’t into dresses and skirts and that it totally great!
-Keep in mind, a killer pair of jeans, t-shirt and some rad accessories are a great vibe too!
-Another rad vibe is a really tailored look… Even a suit and tie can be sexy, daring, and stunning.
+If you aren’t into dresses, totally cool!
+Keep in mind, a killer pair of jeans, t-shirt and some accessories are a great vibe too!
+Another rad vibe is a really tailored look… A suit and tie can be sexy, daring, and stunning.
 Really, I just want you to wear what you love and know that I LOVE when my clients are 100% themselves, 100% of the time, so PLEASE know this guide is just a loose idea for suggestions!

-A lot of guides don’t talk about what men should wear to a photoshoot!
+A lot of guides don’t talk about what you should wear to a photoshoot if you are more into a classically male look!
 But.
-Here you go–You can’t go wrong in something classic like slim-fit, grey pants, or darker jeans, and a tailored button-up… Or, if your vibe is more free and less buttoned-up, opt for a cool t-shirt under a leather Moto jacket with some motorcycle boots!
-I love when my male clients show off their personal style.
-I also never mind a fitted t-shirt and some rad jeans… Just make sure it coordinates with the outfit of your partner!
+Here you go–You can’t go wrong in something classic like slim-fit, grey pants, or darker jeans, and a tailored button-up… Or, if your vibe is more free and less buttoned-up, opt for a cool t-shirt under a leather jacket with some motorcycle boots, maybe a cardigan or thick fisherman sweater!

 8: Coordinate, but Don’t too Matchey-Match With What You Wear to a Photoshoot!